mikkelofficial7/android-sample-unit-test-part-2/README.md

 # Sample unit test using Retrofit, Roboelectric, and Mockito 🚀

-Simple version of Unit testing using Mockito, Roboelectric, and API Testing (Retrofit)
+Simple version of Unit testing using Mockito, Roboelectric, and API Testing (Retrofit).
+I use S.O.L.I.D principle to get and load network response

 Test Library Gradle Version that I've used: